Skip to Content

 Gay Kerala: traveling as a gay couple in “God’s Own Country”

-Our gay guide to Kerala in South India, which sets out the best things to do along with invaluable safety tips for gay travelers.
+Our gay guide to Kerala in South India sets out the best things to do along with invaluable safety tips for gay travelers.

 Here, every human act is a way of connecting with everything in nature around them.
 Everything here feels so momentous, and you are intensely aware of how temporary life is.
-You learn how to appreciate the beautiful moment while they last, and fall in love with your surroundings.
+You learn how to appreciate the beautiful moments while they last and fall in love with your surroundings.

 Disclosure note: this is a sponsored campaign in collaboration with Kerala Tourism.